top of page

 Please use this guide as a quick reference to identify possible causes and potential treatment approaches to your constipation.

 This guide is not intended for self-diagnosis or to offer a thorough explanation of these factors.
-Instead, it can serve as a springboard for additional research or assist you in creating questions to ask your doctor during your visit.
+Instead, it can serve as a springboard for additional research or help you formulate questions to ask your doctor during your visit.

 Image by Wesley Tingey

-- Let's review the Adult Rome IV criteria for functional constipation:
+Let's review the Adult Rome IV criteria for defining functional constipation:

 Functional constipation may be indicated if you have had two or more of the following symptoms over the past six months: